We take a closer look at 8 Upscale Cocktails For Your Next Soirée that will keep your guests ordering more.

 While there are many variations of the bloody mary, most begin with a vodka and tomato juice base and include lemon juice, Tabasco, Worcestershire sauce, and pepper.
-Shake this mixture gently and strain into a salt-rimmed glass.
+Shake this mixture gently and strain it into a salt-rimmed glass.
 Then, garnish with everything from olives to lobster tails, or let your guests decide by creating a toppings bar.

 Remember to include classics like pickles, celery, limes, and peppers and throw in a few wild cards like sausage, smoked oysters, and onion rings.